 To understand how birth control affects fertility, we need to look at the different types and methods of contraception.

-1. Menstrual cycle tracking can help fertility by increasing awareness
+1. Menstrual cycle tracking can improve fertility awareness

-Tracking your menstrual cycle has been used as a natural form of birth control.
-But it’s also used for boosting your chances of conceiving.
-It can help you find your optimal window to have sex by teaching you to recognize the days before ovulation.
+Tracking your menstrual cycle is often used as a natural form of birth control, but it can also boost your chances of conceiving.
+Moreover, by learning to recognize the days before ovulation, you can also identify your optimal window for sex.

 There are 3 main ways to track your cycle:

-2. Cervical Mucous: You’ll typically have more clear mucous 2 to 3 days before ovulation.
+- Cervical Mucous: You’ll typically notice more clear mucous two to three days before ovulation.

-3. Calendar Method: Tracking your menstrual cycle on a calendar.
+- Calendar Method: Track your menstrual cycle on a calendar.

-To help, you might use a menstrual cycle tracking smartphone app.
-One study tested several apps and found they increased the likelihood of conception by 12 to 20%.
+You can also use a menstrual cycle tracking app to help.
+One study found that using such apps increased the likelihood of conception by 12 to 20%.

-There are some misconceptions surrounding IUDs and long-term fertility.
-IUDs are T-shaped devices inserted into the uterus.
-There are two types: copper and hormonal.
+Misconceptions about IUDs and long-term fertility persist.
+IUDs are T-shaped devices inserted into the uterus, with two types: copper and hormonal.

-3. Hormonal birth control doesn't have any lasting effect on fertility
+3. Hormonal birth control has no lasting effect on fertility

-It’s a common myth that oral contraceptives can cause infertility.
-Research doesn’t back that up.
-Studies say that there might be a brief period where you can’t conceive as the hormone clears from your blood.
-After that, the average one-year pregnancy rate is 87%.
+Despite common myths, oral contraceptives don’t cause infertility.
+However, research shows a brief period of reduced fertility as the hormone clears from your system, but the average one-year pregnancy rate is 87%.

 Vaginal Ring